 This beautiful Cascadia pattern has been created by Karen Butler Designs (who also produces Literally Yarn) and is available as an online download (VAT inclusive).
 The name for this pattern derives from Madeira Cascade, the traditional Shetland lace pattern used throughout.
 Cascadia is knitted from the bottom up to take advantage of the way the lace pattern works, producing a scalloped edge as well as an overall design.
 On completing the knitting, the 9 remaining stitches are grafted together.

 The pattern includes written instructions for the lace as well as charts.
 The pattern is downloadable in pdf format and can be viewed using Adobe pdf reader.
 A copy of this software is available at http://get.adobe.com/uk/reader/.
 Images have been provided by Karen Butler Designs.
-If you are a member of Ravelry and would like this pattern to appear in your Ravelry Library, please let us know your Ravelry username when you place an order.

 Small (Large) shawl when knitted to gauge measure approximately: